CITI-GENS DTP Immersive Technologies to drive inclusion of disabled musicians

-The Sonic Arts Research Cluster supports advanced research in historical and critical musicology, acoustic and electronic composition, music technology, and performance studies.
+The Sonic Arts Research Centre supports advanced research in historical and critical musicology, acoustic and electronic composition, music technology, performance studies and psychoacoustics.
 It also supports interdisciplinary research, particularly in eighteenth century (Centre of Eighteenth Century Studies) or modern topics.

 Mode of study/duration

 Registration is on a full-time or part-time basis, under the direction of a supervisory team appointed by the University.
 You will be expected to submit your thesis at the end of three years of full-time registration for PhD, or two years for MPhil (or part-time equivalent).

 Research students are encouraged to play a full and active part in the activities of SARC and there are many resources available including:-

 - SARC has dedicated performance and audio recording facilities in the Sonic Arts Research Centre (SARC) and Music Building (Harty Room and Harty Studio).

 - SARC's Interaction Lab is a multi-use space for installations, experimentation and cross-disciplinary research.